antoinedimitriroux/Temporal-Matching-in-Link-Streams/README.md

 ### The 2-approximation algorithm
 A greedy algorithm can compute a 2-approximation for the maximum temporal matching of a γ-link-stream.

-Given a link-stream L with n edges and an integer γ, the γ-link-stream can be computed in O(n^2).
+Given a link-stream L with n edges and an integer γ, the γ-link-stream can be computed in O(n^2) in the worst case.
-It is equivalent to sort the edges of L, then for each of them, look if there are (γ-1) consecutive edges after this one.
+It is equivalent to sort the edges of L depending on t, then for each of them, look if there are (γ-1) consecutive edges after this one.
+Since the edges of L are sorted depending on t, there is a moment when you can stop looking forward for edges.

-Then, given an γ-link-stream γ-L, the 2-approximation can be computed in O(n^2).
+Then, given an γ-link-stream γL, the 2-approximation can be computed in O(n^2) in the worst case.
-To do so, we build a subset of γ-L by taking e, its first γ-edge, adding it to the 2-approximation edges list, and removing every γ-edges of γ-L that overlaps with e.
-We loop while γ-L is not empty.
+To do so, we build a subset of γL by taking e, its first γ-edge, adding it to the 2-approximation γ-edges list, and removing every γ-edges of γL that overlap with e.
+We loop while γL is not empty.
+The γ-edges of γL don't necessary have to be sorted, but the result depends on their order.

-Overall, the worst case complexity of this 2-approximation algorithm is O(n^2), and is obtained when there are no edges overlapping in the original link-stream.
+Overall, the worst case complexity of this 2-approximation algorithm is O(n^2): for the transformation of a link-stream L in a γ-link-stream, it is obtained when the earliest edge of L and the latest are separated by less than

-### Section 1-b
+### Kernelisation algorithm

-Du texte du texte du texte
+To compute the kernelisation algorithm for the maximum temporal matching of a γ-link-stream γL, we first have to compute A, a 2-approximation.
+We call K the number of the γ-edges in A, and S the result of the kernelisation.

+First, we add A to S. Then, for every γ-edge e of A, we look for at most (2K-1) γ-edges in γL that overlap with e, and add them to S. Finally, S is a quadratic kernel for the maximal temporal matching of γL.

+Of course, we would like this kernel to contain the less γ-edges possible.
+We have two ways to do so:
+-   since the kernel size depends on K, the 2-approximation size, we can compute different 2-approximations, and chose the smallest one.
+-   once we have computed a 2-approximation A, we have to chose (2K-1) γ-edges in γL for each γ-edge in A. Since some γ-edges in A can "share" overlapping γ-edges in γL, we can chose cleverly these (2K-1) γ-edges such that the union of all these (2K-1) is the smallest.

 * [Test_1](http://google.com) - Un moteur de recherche
 * [Test_2](https://maven.apache.org/) - Un autre moteur de recherche